DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Experimental Evaluation

-The data for the GAIL discriminator consists of 1000 joint state-only trajectories (no actions).
-The data is sampled from checkpoints during training runs of baseline IPPO with the environment reward.
-In runs of DM$^2$, each agent imitates the marginal observations of the corresponding agent from the dataset (i.e., agent $i$ will imitate agent $i$'s observations from the dataset) \footnote{Since the allied agent teams in our experimental domains have the same state and action spaces, the precise mapping of agents to demonstration trajectories does not matter---there simply needs to be a mapping and it should remain fixed during training}.
-For each task, demonstrations are sampled from two joint expert policies that achieve approximately 30\% and 50\% win rates respectively.
-The win rates achieved by the demonstration policies are plotted on the graphs.
+The data for the \textsc{gail} discriminator consists of 1000 joint state-only trajectories (no actions).
+The data is sampled from checkpoints during training runs of baseline \textsc{ippo} with the environment reward, and \textsc{qmix} with the environment reward.
+In runs of \textsc{dm$^2$}, each agent imitates the marginal observations of the corresponding agent from the dataset (i.e., agent $i$ will imitate agent $i$'s observations from the dataset) \footnote{The allied agent teams in our experiments have the same state/action spaces.
+Thus, the mapping of agents to demonstration trajectories does not matter, as long as it is fixed}.
+For each task, demonstrations are sampled from \textsc{ippo} and \textsc{qmix}-trained joint expert policies, executed stochastically for \textsc{ippo} and with an $\epsilon$-greedy sampling for \textsc{qmix}.
+The win rates achieved by the demonstration policies are plotted as horizontal lines on the graphs.
+Additionally, \textsc{sil}\cite{hao2019independent} can be seen as a variation of \textsc{dm$^2$}, with the target demonstrations being the agent's most successful prior trajectories.
+Experimental details such as hyperparameters are specified in Appendix \ref{app:exp_details}.